 5. Vegetables

-Don’t turn your nose up when considering vegetables as a protein source!
-They may not have as much protein as beans, tofu, or whole grains, but that doesn’t mean you shouldn’t include them in the majority of your meals.
+Donโ€™t turn your nose up when considering vegetables as a protein source!
+They may not have as much protein as beans, tofu, or whole grains, but that doesnโ€™t mean you shouldnโ€™t include them in the majority of your meals.

 There are plenty of protein-rich veggies to choose from.
-Some commonly available ones include: spinach, brussels sprouts, mushrooms, green peas, broccoli, sweet corn, potatoes, and asparagus
+Some commonly available ones include: spinach, Brussels sprouts, mushrooms, green peas, broccoli, sweet corn, potatoes, and asparagus.ย

-Best of all, these vegetables are budget-friendly and flexible.
-Use potatoes to make my Creamy Potato Salad in summer or Miso Butter Mashed Potatoes in winter.
 Come spring, pick up some asparagus for my Lemon Asparagus Pasta.
-And feel good about sneaking in a ton of spinach when you enjoy my Vegan Palak Paneer
+And feel good about sneaking in a ton of spinach when you enjoy my Vegan Palak Paneer.ย

 various vegetables on a large wooden cutting board.